 - Help prevent the unwanted spread of grass.

-- Easily use to create a raised layer of mulch, rocks or soil.
+- Easily create a raised layer of mulch, rocks or soil.

 - Provide a distinct path for your lawn mower to follow.